kennysong/OOP-Project/bart_gtfs/README.md

+## GTFS Tutorial

 This GTFS data is separated into several files that describes the schedule and routes for the entire BART train system.

-Basically, any mass transit system will have its **stops** scattered around a city region.
+Intuitively, any mass transit system will have its **stops** scattered around a city region.
 These stops will be connected by a few specific **routes**.
 These routes are generally static and will have trains travelling back and forth on each route many times a day.
-Each time a train travels on a specific (potentially sub-)route, this entire journey is called a **trip**.
+Each time a train travels up/down a specific (possibly part of a) route, this entire journey is called a **trip**.

 Getting into more detail, an entire trip is comprised of a series of sub-trips between stops.
-Generally the **trip stop times** will be specified to run on a specific schedule, so each trip is schedule to run at a specific time daily, and it takes a fixed, predetermined amount of time to arrive at every stop along the way.
-Additionally, a specific route may have different trips depending on the day (weekend or weekday or holidays).
-A scheduled trip on a specific day is called a **service** on that day.
+Generally the **trip stop times** will be set to a specific schedule, so each trip is scheduled to run at a specific time each day, and it takes a fixed, predetermined span of time to arrive at every stop along the way.
+Additionally, a specific route may have different trips depending on the day (weekend, weekday, or holidays).
+A group of scheduled trips that changes depending on the day is called a **service** for that day.

-(Note: For the BART GTFS data, the trip ID uniquely identifies a service, so the service ID is only used for identifying the day that a trip ID runs on.
-They change the trip ID to have the weekday appended when the service changes.)
+(Note: The trip ID uniquely identifies the trip path and schedule for a day, so the service ID is only used for clearly identifying the actual day that a trip ID runs on.
+In the BART data, they change the trip ID to have the weekday appended when the service changes, i.e. *01SFO10* and *01SFO10SUN*.)

-All this data is encoded in the CSV files in the GTFS format.
-The documentation for the format is here, but for quick reference:
+All this data is encoded in the CSV files by the GTFS specification.
+The documentation for the format [is here](https://developers.google.com/transit/gtfs/reference), but for quick reference:

 #### stops.txt